-- Specialist evidence submitted to the court should be, the autonomous product of the expert without any influenced by the exigencies of litigation
+- Specialist evidence submitted to the court should be, the autonomous product of the expert without any influence by the exigencies of litigation

 - An expert witness should provide actual facts by working as uncontroversial or independent, guiding the court about matters as per his expertise.

-- An expert witness should mention the facts, figures, or assumptions on the behalf of which his opinion is based on.
+- An expert witness should mention the facts, figures, or assumptions on the behalf of which his opinion is based.

 - An expert witness services should stand clear and firm without any hesitation to make it clear when a specific question or issue did not cover his domain or falls outside his expertise.

 - If an expert’s opinion is not properly based after being researched because he supposes that insufficient or irrelevant data is available, then this must be mentioned with a symbol that the opinion is no more than a provisional one.

 - If the expert cannot declare that the report contains genuine facts, just the total truth and nothing but the truth without some conditions that must be acknowledged in the report.